People Hit Us With Their Great Time Revenge

 I’ll start with Small.
 Small was the sort of guy that was clearly self-conscious of how short he was, and so he wore big clothes.
 The big clothes made him look smaller, honestly.
 If you can’t fit into triple-X clothing, don’t wear it.
 But he did, and it made him look like he had parachute pants.

 Small also had another complex going.

 He was divorced, and really had a liking for stupid younger women.
 He was always bringing in new interviewees, and they were always girls ten years or so younger than him.
 And they were always hired.
 If you were a stupid woman ten years younger than Small and only worked in fast food your whole life, you’d earn yourself a 65k salary job with him as long as he thought you were pretty.

 The worst of them were women I’ll call Anime and Hilda.

 Hilda had more experience under her belt than Anime (granted, Anime didn’t have any at all) but she was a total witch and was actually banned from one of her positions because our customers hated her.
 She thought she was motherly or something, petting me when she had the chance.
 I stayed far away from her.

-Far, far away.
+Meanwhile, Anime was a woman that acted like she was 4 years old.
 She skipped around our tiny office building, barely ever did real work and got raises anyway, and would cry and pout around if Small wasn’t available for her to talk to.
 Because she never worked a job like hers in her whole life, Small had to do everything for her.
-I highly doubt she even did any work for herself.
-She was simply hired because she made Small… Feel less small.

 Well, Small was eventually let go because the company changed hands and the new owners didn’t like him.
 That eventually lead to Hilda quitting, though she really should’ve been fired.
 Anime, on the other hand, stayed.
 But she latched on to someone else; Bighead.

+Bighead was this kind of guy that just expected things to sort of fall into his lap.
+He was one of the big-shots at work and had a position that he really didn’t deserve.
 If he needed something fixed, he would never do it himself.
 But Bighead was a family man.
 He had a wife, a young child, and a new baby.
 While I didn’t care for him, I at least respected that he had a nice family.

-His kids would come to visit him at work once in a while, and they were the cutest things.
+Without Small, Anime was lost but obviously didn’t leave because she wanted to keep those raises that he had gifted her.
 So, Bighead was the one to start covering for her and do all her work for her, be the subject of her pouting fits, etc.

 Well, wouldn’t you know it, at one of the drinking hours… Anime got super wasted and started boasting, really loudly, that she was in bed with Bighead and that she was going to ‘ride her way to the top’.
 She started showing everyone else from the company with her the inappropriate texting between her and Bighead, pictures included.

-Do you know how if you see an accident happen you just can’t look away?
 Well, after that whole thing, management received several reports about her… Announcement.
 To make it even more hilarious, when Anime was brought in to have a talk, she stormed out of the meeting room screaming at the top of her lungs ‘I NEVER SLEPT WITH BIGHEAD’ so the WHOLE building knew what was going on.
+That was the only reason I knew because with an outburst like that of course the gossipers are going to circle the word around.

 Well, yeah.
 She was sleeping with Bighead.
 They were inappropriately texting on the company phones, so management was able to see the evidence for themselves, even IF they decided not to believe the 10 people who came forward.